MichaelBell/pico-stick/README.md

 ## Loading as from the application

 The build produces a `pico-stick.h` in the `build/` directory that should be copied to `drivers/dv_display` in the [dv_stick branch](https://github.com/MichaelBell/pimoroni-pico/tree/dv_stick) of the pimoroni-pico repo.
+This is also saved it the github action artifact.

-When the DVDisplay driver is initialized it will upload this image to the driver RP2040.
+When the DVDisplay driver is initialized it will upload the image from `pico-stick.h` to the driver RP2040.

 ## Loading over SWD for debugging